pthapa1/Scraper-to-API/README.md

 - More data: The app does not go beyond one page to scrape data and scrapes everthing that's there.
 I would like the user to decide a number of addresses they need in the URL parameter and generate the certain amount as desired.

 - Include more routes: I have yet to implement other routes for errors.

+---

+### Improved

+- [ x ] Now the app check for empty string and Invalid String in the URL.
+- [ x ] Now the app direct users to use proper URL.